rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 - **+1 PM:** aumenta o dano em 1d8+1.
 - **+2 PM:** Você encanta uma arma que esteja segurando em vez das suas mãos.
 Em vez de um ataque de feitiço, faça um ataque com a arma e dê o dano da arma e da magia.
 - **+2 PM:** muda o alcance para pessoal e o alvo para **área:** explosão com 6m de raio.
 Você dispara raios pelas pontas dos dedos que afetam todas as criaturas na área

+### Warding Bond
+  <div class="spell-tags">abjuration warmagic boost sacred thaumaturgy arcane</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** toque;
+- **Alvo:** 1 criatura;
+- **Duração:** cena..

+___
+This spell wards a willing creature you touch and creates a mystic connection between you and the target until the spell ends.

+While the target is within 60 feet of you, it gains a +1 bonus to AC and saving throws, and it has resistance to all damage.
+Also, each time it takes damage, you take the same amount of damage.

+The spell ends if you drop to 0 hit points or if you and the target become separated by more than 60 feet.
+It also ends if the spell is cast again on either of the connected creatures.
+You can also dismiss the spell as an action.

+### Zephyr Strike
+  <div class="spell-tags">warmagic energy force arcane boost no-sacred wind nature</div>

+*1st Circle*
+- **Execução:** movimento;
+- **Alcance:** 9m (6 quadrados de 1,5m);
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+You move like the wind.
+Until the spell ends, your movement doesn’t provoke opportunity attacks.

+Once before the spell ends, you can give yourself advantage on one weapon attack roll on your turn.
+That attack deals an extra 1d8 force damage on a hit.
+Whether you hit or miss, your walking speed increases by 30 feet until the end of that turn.